Diseases & Conditions

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Medications such as ibuprofen and naproxen can help relieve pain and inflammation.
+Anti-inflammatory medications such as ibuprofen and naproxen can help relieve pain and inflammation.

 Nerve gliding exercises.
 Some patients may benefit from exercises that help the median nerve move more freely within the confines of the carpal tunnel.
 Specific exercises may be recommended by your doctor or therapist.

-If nonsurgical treatment does not relieve your symptoms after a period of time, your doctor may recommend surgery.
+If nonsurgical treatment does not relieve your symptoms or provides only temporary relief, your doctor may recommend surgery.

 In most cases, carpal tunnel surgery is done on an outpatient basis.
 The surgery can be done under general anesthesia, which puts you to sleep, or under local anesthesia, which numbs just your hand and arm.
-In some cases, you will also be given a light sedative through an intravenous (IV) line inserted into a vein in your arm.
+In some cases where local anesthesia is used, you will also be given a light sedative through an intravenous (IV) line inserted into a vein in your arm.

 Open carpal tunnel release.
-In open surgery, your doctor makes a small incision in the palm of your hand and views the inside of your hand and wrist through this incision.
+In an open carpal tunnel release surgery, your doctor makes a small incision in the palm of your hand and views the inside of your hand and wrist through this incision.
 During the procedure, your doctor will divide the transverse carpal ligament (the roof of the carpal tunnel).
 This increases the size of the tunnel and decreases pressure on the median nerve.

-After surgery, the ligament may gradually grow back together—but there will be more space in the carpal tunnel and pressure on the median nerve will be relieved.
+After surgery, the ligament may gradually grow back together in a lengthened fashion, but there will be more space in the carpal tunnel, and pressure on the median nerve will be relieved.

 Endoscopic carpal tunnel release.
-In endoscopic surgery, your doctor makes one or two smaller skin incisions—called portals—and uses a miniature camera—an endoscope—to see inside your hand and wrist.
+In endoscopic surgery, your doctor makes one or two smaller skin incisions (called portals) and uses a miniature camera, or endoscope, to see inside your hand and wrist.
 A special knife is used to divide the transverse carpal ligament, similar to the open carpal tunnel release procedure.

 The outcomes of open surgery and endoscopic surgery are similar.
 There are benefits and potential risks associated with both techniques.
 Your doctor will talk with you about which surgical technique is best for you.

-Immediately following surgery, you will be encouraged to elevate your hand above your heart and move your fingers to reduce swelling and prevent stiffness.
+Immediately after surgery, you will be encouraged to elevate your hand above your heart and move your fingers to reduce swelling and prevent stiffness.

-You may have to wear a splint or wrist brace for several weeks.
-You will, however, be allowed to use your hand for light activities, taking care to avoid significant discomfort.
+You may have to wear a splint or wrist brace for several weeks after surgery.
+You will be allowed to use your hand for light activities, taking care to avoid significant discomfort.
 Driving, self-care activities, and light lifting and gripping may be permitted soon after surgery.

 Your doctor will talk with you about when you will be able to return to work and whether you will have any restrictions on your work activities.

-Although complications are possible with any surgery, your doctor will take steps to minimize the risks.
+Although complications are possible with any surgery, your doctor and surgical team will take steps to minimize the risks.
 The most common complications of carpal tunnel release surgery include:

 - Nerve aggravation or injury